CSWest/Help80/README.md

 * `double`
 * `long double`

+Note:
+* type `bool` is reserved for parameters with no value
+* type `std::string` can be used, but is also used for multiple choices parameters

 #### How to build the menu

 First you can specify a description of your program, and how to use it with the functions: